replicate/rtv/README.md

 ### Broadcaster

-Broadcaster takes tiles in the `tiles` directory and broadcasts them to Mux using ffmpeg in order.
+Broadcaster takes tiles in the `queue` directory and broadcasts them in order to Mux using ffmpeg.
 When a tile has been successfully broadcast, it gets deleted from the queue.

 ## Deploy